Pharyngitis: Bacterial

-A number of different bacteria can infect the human throat.
+Several bacteria can infect the human throat.
 The most common is group A streptococcus (Streptococcus pyogenes), but others include Streptococcus pneumoniae, Haemophilus influenzae, Bordetella pertussis, Bacillus anthracis, Corynebacterium diphtheriae, Neisseria gonorrhoeae, Chlamydophila pneumoniae, Mycoplasma pneumoniae, and Fusobacterium necrophorum.

 Streptococcal pharyngitis

 Streptococcal pharyngitis or strep throat is caused by a group A beta-hemolytic streptococcus (GAS).
 It is the most common bacterial cause of cases of pharyngitis (15–30%).
 Common symptoms include fever, sore throat, and large lymph nodes.
-It is a contagious infection, spread by close contact with an infected individual.
+It is a contagious infection that is spread by close contact with an infected individual.
 A definitive diagnosis is made based on the results of a throat culture.
 Antibiotics are useful to both prevent complications (such as rheumatic fever) and speed recovery.

 Fusobacterium necrophorum

 Fusobacterium necrophorum is a normal inhabitant of the oropharyngeal flora and can occasionally create a peritonsillar abscess.
 In one out of 400 untreated cases, Lemierre's syndrome occurs.